Android app protection policy settings in Microsoft Intune

 There are some exempts apps and services from which Intune may allow data transfer.
 See Data transfer exemptions for a full list of apps and services.

-If you are using Intune to manage your devices, see Manage Internet access using managed browser policies with Microsoft Intune.
+If you're using Intune to manage your devices, see Manage Internet access using managed browser policies with Microsoft Intune.

 The encryption method is not FIPS 140-2 certified.